the-full-stack/fsdl-text-recognizer/instructions/lab9.md

 # Lab 9: Monitoring running web service

+## Goals

+- Look at basic metrics and set up a more advanced one
+- Experience something going wrong in our deployed service, and catching it with metrics

 ## Monitoring

 We can look at the requests our function is receiving in the AWS CloudWatch interface.